 February 21, 2019 Michael Mayday

 Earlier this year we introduced ON24 Target, our approach to helping marketers personalize, distribute and measure content performance across personas from a single system.
-Powered by the ON24 Digital Experience Platform, Target provides marketers with access to their best assets, from webinars to videos to white papers, match the highest-performing pieces to specific personas and drag-and-drop that content into a personalized content experience.
+Powered by the ON24 platform, Target provides marketers with access to their best assets, from webinars to videos to white papers, match the highest-performing pieces to specific personas and drag-and-drop that content into a personalized content experience.

 ON24 Target is a new product and it’ll take some time for users to familiarize themselves with the product.
 To get you more comfortable with Target, we’re putting together a small series demonstrating its abilities, interface and more.
 For the segment, we’re going to dive into how to access and navigate Target.

 Accessing Target is simple.
-Log into the ON24 Digital Experience Platform and look at the left-hand column.
+Log into the ON24 platform and look at the left-hand column.
 There you’ll see several icons.
 Click on the fifth icon the one with mountains to gain access to your Target dashboard.

 This is your Target dashboard.
 Here you can see a list of your content experiences and organize them by creator and project.
 To create a new content experience, simply click the orange “Create Experience” button at the top of the dashboard.